lyrasis/cspace-solr-ucb/utilities/README.md

 Currently there are 7 tools, some mature, but mostly unripe, raw, and needy:

 * scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts.
-Includes the `internal` extracts!
+CAUTION: includes the `internal` extracts!
 * curl4solr.sh --  attempts to cURL the available nightly solr public extracts from the Production server.
 * wget4solr.sh --  attempts to `wget` the available nightly solr public extracts from the Production server.
 * make_curls.sh -- script to extract the latest cURL commands from the Solr ETL logs to do the POSTing to Solr.
 Creates `allcurls.sh`.
-MUST BE RUN ON AND RTL SERVER where `~app_solr/logs exists`!
+MUST BE RUN ON AND RTL SERVER where `~APP_USER/logs exists`!
 * allcurls.sh -- (EXAMPLE ONLY!) clears out and refreshes all UCB solr cores (provide you have the input files!)
 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
 * checkcores.sh -- pings the admin interface (via cURL and HTTP) to obtain counts for all the solr cores